Vice-President, Head of Inclusion and Diversity at Heitman, LLC (Chicago)

 Chasity’s legal excellence and community involvement has not gone unnoticed.
 Her awards include being named to the Lawyers of Color Inaugural Hot List for the Midwest Region, which recognizes early- to mid-career attorneys under the age of 40; The National Black Lawyers – Top 100, the National Bar Association’s 40 Under 40 Nation’s Best Advocates and Distinguished Service to the Black Women Lawyers’ Association.

-Chasity serves as the Diversity and Inclusion Projects Manager for Skadden Arps.
-She has also served as Associate General Counsel to Illinois Governor Bruce Rauner, where she managed a public safety, child welfare and education portfolio and oversaw the Governor’s clemency process.
-Prior to entering public service, Chasity was a litigator in a boutique and mid-size firm in Chicago.
-She earned her B.A. in Public Policy and a certificate in Markets and Management from Duke University and her Juris Doctorate degree from the Howard University School of Law.
+Chasity is Vice-President, Head of Inclusion and Diversity at Heitman, LLC.
+She has also served as a Diversity and Inclusion Manager at Skadden Arps and Associate General Counsel to Illinois Governor Bruce Rauner, where she managed a public safety, child welfare and education portfolio and oversaw the Governor’s clemency process.
+Prior to entering public service, Chasity was a litigator in both a boutique and mid-size firm in Chicago.
+She earned her A.B. in Public Policy and a certificate in Markets and Management from Duke University and her Juris Doctorate degree from the Howard University School of Law.